 Nobs aren’t large dogs (a big male stands a shade below 20 inches) but their tough, sinewy bodies are built to withstand punishing terrain and harsh climates.
 They are a small-sized hunting dog of Spitz-type, which was thought to be extinct but survived as a farm and hunting dog in the Northern parts of Sweden and Finland.
 To be able to navigate the rough terrain and climate of the Scandinavian forests and hold large dangerous game, like moose, Norrbottenspets evolved to be extremely agile, rugged, and weatherproof with a fearless attitude, while at the same time kind and affectionate companions at home.
 They exhibit no extremes in physical characteristics because they must do all things well.

 The Norrbottenspets is double-coated with a topcoat that is hard, short, and straight and an undercoat that is fine and dense.
 They are very clever and clean dogs, with no offensive smell.
 Beyond regular weekly grooming, the very occasional bath will keep them clean and looking their best.
-Their nails should be trimmed when necessary with a nail clipper or grinder to avoid overgrowth, splitting and cracking.
-Their ears should be checked regularly to avoid a buildup of wax and debris which can result in an infection.
+Their nails should be trimmed when necessary with a nail clipper or grinder to avoid overgrowth, splitting, and cracking.
+Ears should be checked regularly to avoid a buildup of wax and debris, which can result in infection.
 Teeth should be brushed when needed.

 Nobs are vivacious, energetic, and playful, with an engaging and affectionate disposition.
-Options for exercise include play time in the backyard, preferably fenced, or taken for walks several times a day.
-Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or teaching them new tricks.
-Certain outdoor activities like swimming, hiking, retrieving balls or flying discs can provide a good outlet for expending energy.
+Options for exercise include play time in the backyard, preferably fenced, or being taken for walks several times a day.
+Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or learning new tricks.
+Certain outdoor activities like swimming, hiking, and retrieving balls or flying discs can provide a good outlet for expending energy.
 If you live in an apartment, even short walks in the hallways can give your dog some exercise, especially during inclement weather.
-Training for dog sports like agility, obedience and rally can also be a great way to give your dog exercise.
+Training for dog sports like agility, obedience, and rally can also be a great way to give your dog exercise.